 Nutritious hazelnuts are uniquely delicious nuts often found in baking and chocolate giving an exotic sweet crunchiness.
-They have health benefits too from being helpful for the heart to lowering diabetes risk to even helping with weight loss.
+This superfood has health benefits too from being helpful for the heart to lowering diabetes risk to even helping with weight loss.

 5 Health Benefits of Hazelnuts